 Isabelle Dumont is an actress and playwright based in Brussels.
 After studying literature, she turned to performing arts.
 Isabelle has been working as a performer since 1986 (among other, for theatre directors Alain Populaire, Charlie Degotte, Philippe van Kessel, the choreographer Félicette Chazerand, as well as the musical theatre company of Ingrid von Wantoch Rekowski).
 As a playwright, Isabelle collaborates with other artists (theatre director Dominique Roodthooft, filmmakers Jorge León and Boris Vanderavoort) and creates her own performances; in particular lectures-shows accompanied by the “cabinets de curiosités” (on the Baroque, natural sciences, etc.) and conference-concerts.

-Bridget Knapper, Director, Economy for the Common Good UK.
+Bridget Knapper is a founding director of the UK membership association for the international movement Economy for the Common Good which seeks a society where the goal is a good life for all.
+She has an MA in French and Francophone Studies and has previously worked as teacher and Modern Foreign Languages leader in primary schools.
+She is a freelance communications consultant.
 Bridget speaks French and German and enjoys collaborating on a range of creative projects.
-She is a founding director of the UK membership association for the international movement Economy for the Common Good which seeks a society where the goal is a good life for all.
-Bridget has an MA in French and Francophone Studies and has previously worked as teacher and Modern Foreign Languages leader in primary schools.
-She is a freelance communications consultant.
-Bridget is one of the readers of the third multilingual poetry recital “Reveries about language” planned for autumn 2020 in collaboration with the Centre for Cultural Information, Zagreb.

 Delphine Salkin is a theatre director, actress, author and creator for Radio France Culture (in particular) based in Paris.
 Last year, she wrote, directed and performed Interior Voices in Brussels (Théâtre du Rideau – December 2019) and she directed Abi Morgan’s play Splendour in Paris (Théâtre Malakoff / Théâtre de Sénart – January 2020 and on tour in France).
 She is the artistic director of the French theatre company Nonumoï.

-Emily-Céline Thompson trained at Guildhall school of Music and Drama on their three year acting course, and also graduated with distinction and a first class degree in French and Drama from Bristol university.
+Emily-Céline Thompson (half-French) trained at Guildhall school of Music and Drama on their three year acting course, and also graduated with distinction and a first class degree in French and Drama from Bristol university.
 She is half French, but has been brought up and lived in London for most of her life when her family moved here.
-Emily was one of the readers in the multilingual poetry recital “Reveries about language”, London, 20 March.